FrandSX/sxtools-blender/README.md

 * Click to select layers

 ### Merge Up / Merge Down buttons
 Merge the currently selected layer with the one above or below, respecting the blend modes of both layers.
+After the merge, the source layer is cleared to default values, and the resulting merged layer is set to Alpha blend mode.

 ### Select Layer Mask
 Not yet implemented.